 For a more detailed overview of the functionalities, please see the subjects documentation.

-Explore your data by viewing and comparing measurements and events for selected series.
+This part of our web app provides a user-friendly, powerful and rich way to view and compare measurements and events of different series.
 The combination of a subject and a metric is called a series.

 For a more detailed overview of the functionalities, please see the explorer documentation.